-During annual enrollment and year-round, you want to partner with a ben admin vendor that understands the importance of an excellent enrollment experience.
-To achieve this, you must not only look at the technology platform they offer, but their customer service priorities and values, too.
-As you plan for the months ahead, here are 3 customer service attitudes your ben admin vendor should have.
+During annual enrollment and year-round, you want to partner with a vendor that understands the importance of an excellent enrollment experience.
+To achieve this, you must not only look at the technology platform they offer, but their customer service priorities and values as well.
+As your organization goes through annual enrollment 2023 and looks ahead to the remainder of the year, here are 3 customer service attitudes your vendor should have.

 1. The voice of the customer should be their top focus

 The voice of the customer (VoC) is far and away your benefits service vendor’s most powerful metric.
 In essence, the VoC is a collection of data points that provide your vendor visibility into customers’ friction points, opportunities for enhancement, and ways to improve overall customer experience.
 For example, at bswift, our Service Center gathers VoC data via post-call surveys to help measure employee satisfaction.
 Our client teams also gather feedback via the Net Promoter Score (NPS) Survey, developed by Bain Consulting which influences our technology and service investments and helps us spark meaningful discussions with clients around service delivery.

 By partnering with a vendor who listens to the VoC, you will be working with someone that values an intimate understanding of what their customer service does well, and, in turn, knows where to seek improvements.
 When choosing a benefits service vendor, make sure listening to the VoC is their number one priority.
 Think of the VoC as a lighthouse in the fog: without it, not only does your vendor lack direction, but a destination as well!

 2. Customer service and benefits technology should be a seamless experience